taichi-dev/taichi/docs/syntax.rst

 .. warning::

     All functions are force-inlined.
 Function arguments are passed by value.
+And thus no recursion allowed.

 Data layout